-(e) On or before January 15 of each year, the Board shall report to the House Committees on Appropriations, on Human Services, and on Health Care and the Senate Committees on Appropriations, on Health and Welfare, and on Finance regarding the fair hearings conducted by the Board during the three preceding calendar years, including:
+(e) On or before January 15 of each year, the Board shall report to the House Committees on Human Services and on Health Care and the Senate Committees on Appropriations and on Health and Welfare regarding the fair hearings conducted by the Board during the three preceding calendar years, including:

 (1) the total number of fair hearings conducted over the three-year period and per year;